News and Insights

 While headlines painted a gloomy picture of market conditions due to trade tariffs and geopolitical uncertainty, there were highs for investment markets in February.
 Discover some of the factors that may have affected the performance of your investments.

 Property prices are predicted to jump 4% in 2025.
-Here’s what could mean for you
+Here’s what it could mean for you

 Rising property prices mean your home is likely to be one of the largest assets you own, and experts predict prices will rise by 4% in 2025.
 If you have a mortgage on your home, it could help to reduce your repayments over the long term.